saxess-software/DataFactory-Knowledge-Center/Installation/Installation_Webcomponents.md

 Tell the users the URL http://[Servername].Domain\[DataBaseName]  This should be FQDN e.g. http://web1.sx.intern/DataFactory
 ![IIS](images/WebComponents/27.PNG)

+### Optional https Configuration

+* Get a Certifikate from https://letsencrypt.org/
+* Do https Configuration of IIS Server

 Other things to think on:
 * Maybe you must add this URL to the trusted Website for Internet Explorer
 * Firefox don't support WindowsAuth in default - there is always a Pop-Up for credentials